Visit our electronics recycling page for details.

 Bicycles in good condition can be recycled to another child or resident in need.
 Call the Recycling District to arrange for pick-up or drop off.
 Thanks to the Brownstown Exchange Club for assisting with minor repairs.

 Four document destruction events are held throughout the year.
 Two events are held in Seymour, one in Seymour (spring and fall) and tow in Brownstown (spring and fall).
 This program is free to Jackson County residents and non-profits.
-Contact the Recycling District for dates, times and locations.

 The Hornet’s Nest reuse store at 154 West Second Street, Medora, provides free clothing, household items and toys to the public.
 The store is operated in partnership with the Jackson County Recycling District and local volunteers.
 Donations are accepted at the site daily.
 The store does not accept mattresses, chemicals or televisions.
 All donations should be clean and in working order.
 The store is open on Tuesday 9:00 AM until 5:00 PM and the first and third Saturday from 9:00 AM until 2:00 PM.